 Ritual Wine Vessel (Guang)

-This Shang-dynasty guang is the finest early Chinese ritual bronze in the Museum’s collection.
-The lid is shaped like a dragon with a maniacal, toothy grin and protruding horns, while the handle forms another beast.
-Two demon masks (taotie) with horns, fangs, and bulging eyes decorate the sides, while another two are found under the chin and tail of the beast.
-In total, twenty dragons, birds, and mythical creatures morph into each other on the lid and body of the bronze.
-They illustrate the spiritual transformation that the ancient Chinese believed occurs when communicating with ancestors, or when leaving this world for the afterlife to become an ancestor oneself.
-Such vessels were used for pouring wine offerings on ancestral altars or in ritual banquets by Shang kings, who served as the link between the living and their ancestors.
+This Shang-dynasty gong is the finest Chinese ritual bronze in the Museum’s collection.
+The lid is shaped like a dragon with a maniacal, toothy grin and protruding horns while the handle forms another beast.
+On the sides are two demon masks (taotie) with horns, fangs, and bulging eyes, and another two are found under the chin and tail of the beast.
+In total, twenty dragons, birds, and mythical creatures morph into each other on the lid and body of the vessel, illustrating the spiritual transformation that the ancient Chinese believed occurs when communicating with ancestors, or when leaving this world for the afterlife to become an ancestor oneself.
+Such vessels were used for pouring wine offerings on ancestral altars or during ritual banquets by Shang kings, who served as the communication links between the living and their ancestors.

 13th-11th century B.C.E.